-Though the text is brief, it offers us four insights on Enoch's walk with God.
-Here's the first...
+Though the text is brief, it offers us four insights into Enoch's walk with God.

 1. He didn't always do it.
 That's right.
 Enoch didn't always walk with God.
 No one does.
 He was just like us.
-He was born a sinner, cut off from God--and unregenerate sinners don't walk with God.
+He was born a sinner, cut off from God, and unregenerate sinners don't walk with God.

-I've asked many people the following question, "How long have you been a Christian?"
-More than once I've received this reply, "Oh, I don't know.
+Over the years I've asked a lot of people the question, "How long have you been a Christian?"
+More than once I've received the reply, "Oh, I don't know.
 I guess I've always been a Christian."

 But that's impossible, isn't it?
 Why?
-Because the Bible says we are born depraved.
-What does that mean?
-Genesis 6:5 explains, "The LORD saw how great man's wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time."
+Because the Bible says we are born in sin and alientated from God.
+We find a good picture of our predicament in Genesis 6:5, "The LORD saw how great man's wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time."
 Every inclination, only evil, all the time.
 That's what depravity means.
 No man seeks God for from birth every inclination of his heart is to go away from God.
 In Genesis 8:21 God Himself makes this assessment of mankind, "Every inclination of his heart is evil from childhood."

-Sin infects us from conception and birth.
+Sin infects us from birth, even from conception.
 Listen to David's confession in Psalm 51:5, "Surely I was sinful at birth, sinful from the time my mother conceived me."
 And in Psalm 58:3, "Even from birth the wicked go astray; from the womb they are wayward and speak lies."

-No, Enoch didn't always walk with God.
-He was born in sin and in Adam just like we are.
+So, no, Enoch didn't always walk with God.
+He was born in Adam and therefore in sin just like we are.
 He inherited a sin nature just like we do.
-And then came a day when his life changed, and Enoch started walking with God.
+But there came a day when his life changed, I mean radically changed, and Enoch started walking with God.
 When did it happen?
 Apparently...